Illuka Parish

 Illuka Parish (Illuka vald) was an Estonian municipality located in Ida-Viru County.
 It had a population of 1013 and an area of 517 km².

 Villages

 Agusalu, Edivere, Illuka, Jaama, Kaatermu, Kaidma, Kamarna, Karoli, Kuremäe, Kivinõmme, Konsu, Kuningaküla, Kurtna, Ohakvere, Ongassaare, Permisküla, Puhatu, Rausvere, Vasavere.

 History

 Illuka Parish was formed on 13 February 1992.

-In 2017, as part of Administrative reform in Estonia, Alajõe Parish, Iisaku Parish, Illuka Parish, Mäetaguse Parish and Tudulinna Parish were merged into a new administrative unit - Alutaguse Parish.
+In 2017, as part of Administrative reform in Estonia, Illuka Parish, along with Alajõe Parish, Iisaku Parish, Mäetaguse Parish and Tudulinna Parish, were merged into a new administrative unit - Alutaguse Parish.
 Illuka Municipal Council did not do so willingly and disputed the forced merger in Supreme Court of Estonia, but lost the case.

-Mayor of the municipality of Illuka Parish was Oleg Kuznetsov.